 If you have more in your emergency fund, it’s okay to take more risks in your other investments.
 You’ve “covered yourself” in that way and have cash reserves if something goes pear-shaped.

-Systematic investing is actually how most people start whether they know it or not!
-Most people are systematically investing in employer retirement accounts because they’re putting in the same dollar amount each check and the funds are allocated automatically on their behalf.
+Systematic investing is actually how most people start, whether they know it or not!
+Most people are systematically investing in employer retirement accounts because they’re putting in the same dollar amount for each check, and the funds are allocated automatically on their behalf.

 At the end of the day, starting to invest is like that old proverb about planting trees: “The best time to plant a tree was 20 years ago.
 The second best time is now.”
 Think through these tips and, if you do nothing else, set up automatic investments and get them going.
 It doesn’t matter how much, just start!
 Then, you can talk to a financial advisor to help you make wise investment choices that will set you up for financial success and security for years to come.